 Do you know your personal style?
 The style that defines and expresses who you are?
 The style that you are most comfortable in?
 The style that you think is cool?

 It’s funny how early our concept of cool starts.
-My sister bought Raines some sweatbands last summer…and he insisted on wearing them everywhere.
-Even to bed.
-And still sometimes pulls them out, over 6 months later.
-For some reason, R thinks those sweatbands are Just.
+My sister bought Raines some sweatbands when he was two…and he insisted on wearing them everywhere, even to bed.
+This phase lasted for months – he’d walk around with his sweatbands, a little swagger to his step.
+For some reason, R had decided that those sweatbands were Just.
 So.
 Cool.
-To match his cool sweatbands, he’ll add a swagger to his step.
-I don’t know why he decided that Target sweatbands [with sports motif, groan] are cool…but far be it from me to burst his cool bubble.
+I don’t know why he decided that Target sweatbands [with sports motif, groan] were cool…but far be it from me to burst his cool bubble.
 The concept of cool is a very personal one…and one that can start as young as two.

 Why do we care?
 Well.
 Understanding what you think is cool, not what you’ve been told is supposed to be cool, is the most critical step when attempting to define your personal style.

 Personal style is nothing more than your concept of cool + the realities of your daily life.